Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Abstract

 \section{Abstract}

-Standard Bayesian learning is known to have suboptimal generalization capabilities under model misspecification and in the presence of outliers.
+Standard Bayesian learning is known to have suboptimal generalization capabilities under misspecification and in the presence of outliers.
 PAC-Bayes theory demonstrates that the free energy criterion minimized by Bayesian learning is a bound on the generalization error for Gibbs predictors (i.e., for single models drawn at random from the posterior) under the assumption of sampling distributions uncontaminated by outliers.
 This viewpoint provides a justification for the limitations of Bayesian learning when the model is misspecified, requiring ensembling, and when data is affected by outliers.
 In recent work, PAC-Bayes bounds -- referred to as PAC$^m$ -- were derived to introduce free energy metrics that account for the performance of ensemble predictors, obtaining enhanced performance under misspecification.
 This work presents a novel robust free energy criterion that combines the generalized logarithm score function with PAC$^m$ ensemble bounds.
-The proposed free energy training criterion produces predictive distributions that are able to concurrently counteract the detrimental effects of model misspecification and outliers.
+The proposed free energy training criterion produces predictive distributions that are able to concurrently counteract the detrimental effects of misspecification { -- with respect to both likelihood and prior distribution -- }and outliers.